phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 495815
+#Total Number of Tweets: 1036611
-#Number of Clinton Tweets: 407415
+#Number of Trump Tweets: 496067
-#Number of Rubio Tweets: 151390
+#Number of Clinton Tweets: 407612
-#Number of Sanders Tweets: 143592
+#Number of Rubio Tweets: 151468
-#Number of Carson Tweets: 78143
+#Number of Sanders Tweets: 143695
-#Number of Bush Tweets: 50840
+#Number of Carson Tweets: 78180
-#Total Number of Tweets:
+#Number of Bush Tweets: 50878
 ---